davisknight7/Subscription-Manager/Documentation/User.md

 # User

-This file will guide use on both Bulk Signup and Subscription Manager Dashboard
+This file will guide use on both Bulk Signup, Subscription Manager Dashboard, and Onboarding

 # Bulk Signup